vives-project-xp/RainingLEDs/README.md

 For the wood, we used mbf plates.
 This is a strong type of wood that can easily be drilled into, so perfect for our project.
 We used mirror foil, but it should be strong enough to carry real mirrors.
 Keep in mind this will make it a heavy construction, so replacing it wont be an option in that case.
 </li>
 <li>
 As stated before, we didn't use real mirrors but a foil.
 Because the LEDs are hanging in front of it, it almost gives the same effect as a real mirror.
-So this is something we could reccomend!
+So this is something we could recommend!
 </li>
 </ul>
 <h2>LEDstrips</h2>